Simple bookkeeping with personal support.

 If your tax pro ends up saying certain expenses don’t “count,” I’ll adjust your business financials accordingly.
 No big deal.

-I’ve categorized hundreds of thousands of transactions for coaches and freelancers, so I find it pretty easy to categorize your expenses and income.
+I’ve categorized hundreds of thousands of transactions for coaches, so I find it pretty easy to categorize your expenses and income.
 But I also confirm my work with you each month in one short email exchange.
 That way you (and I) know everything is as close to perfect as possible.

 In the early part of January I’ll complete your bookkeeping for the year, package up your reports and send them to you.
 You’ll forward them to your tax professional.
 If they have any questions, you can connect them with me.
 Smooth.